Keep: Early stone keeps (10th–12th centuries)

 During the 10th century, a small number of stone keeps began to be built in France, such at the Château de Langeais: in the 11th century, their numbers increased as the style spread through Normandy across the rest of France and into England, South Italy and Sicily.
 Some existing motte-and-bailey castles were converted to stone, with the keep usually amongst the first parts to be upgraded, while in other cases new keeps were built from scratch in stone.
-I some cases the keep and motte were built at the same time with the keep embedded in the motte, as happened at Ascot d'Oilly Castle, while at other castles, such as Lydford and Wareham in England, mottes were a later feature and built around a keep.
+In some cases the keep and motte were built at the same time with the keep embedded in the motte, as happened at Ascot d'Oilly Castle, while at other castles, such as Lydford and Wareham in England, mottes were a later feature and built around a keep.
 Starting the construction of the keep at ground level and building the motte around it gave the building greater stability.

 Stone keeps were introduced into Ireland during the 1170s following the Norman occupation of the east of the country, where they were particularly popular amongst the new Anglo-Norman lords.
 Two broad types of design emerged across France and England during the period: four-sided stone keeps, known as Norman keeps or great keeps in English – a donjon carré or donjon roman in French – and circular shell keeps.
 (Note: Although medieval writers typically referred to Norman keeps as a magna turris, or great tower, there was no specific contemporary term for a shell keep.)

 The reasons for the transition from timber to stone keeps are unclear, and the process was slow and uneven, taking many years to take effect across the various regions.
 Traditionally it was believed that stone keeps had been adopted because of the cruder nature of wooden buildings, the limited lifespan of wooden fortifications and their vulnerability to fire, but recent archaeological studies have shown that many wooden castles were as robust and as sophisticated as their stone equivalents.
 Some wooden keeps were not converted into stone for many years and were instead expanded in wood, such as at Hen Domen.
 Nonetheless, stone became increasingly popular as a building material for keeps for both military and symbolic reasons.

 Stone keep construction required skilled craftsmen.
 Unlike timber and earthworks, which could be built using unfree labour or serfs, these craftsmen had to be paid and stone keeps were therefore expensive.
 They were also relatively slow to erect, due to the limitations of the lime mortar used during the period – a keep's walls could usually be raised by a maximum of only 12 feet (3.6 metres) a year; the keep at Scarborough was not atypical in taking ten years to build.
 The number of such keeps remained relatively low: in England, for example, although several early stone keeps had been built after the conquest, there were only somewhere between ten and fifteen in existence by 1100, and only around a hundred had been built by 1216.